Are Franchises Profitable? 3 Reasons to Consider Opening a Franchise

 Are Franchises Profitable?
 Reason #2 to Consider Opening a Franchise

 When most people think of franchises, the brands that come to mind the quickest tend to be restaurants.
+However, are franchises profitable?
 While it is also true that restaurants run on fairly thin margins, this is also the segment of the franchise industry where many top performers reside.

 Restaurant franchisees are the group that stands out when people ask the question, are franchises profitable?